Selina Scott: British television

 Scott appeared on Britain's first satellite service, BSB, before moving to Rupert Murdoch's Sky when the two companies merged.
 There she co-anchored its 1992 election-night coverage with David Frost.

 Scott has also produced independent documentaries on European royalty including A Prince Among Islands, a profile of Prince Charles which achieved 14 million viewers, the first in-depth interview with King Juan Carlos of Spain, The Year of Spain (which also achieved record viewing figures for a documentary in Spain) and The Return of the King, returning to Greece with King Constantine and his family after 25 years of exile.

 In 2007, she took part in the BBC Two series: The Underdog Show to highlight the Dogs Trust Charity for rescued animals.
-After six weeks of intensive training, she was voted the winner with an abandoned wolfhound cross Chump, beating singer Huey Morgan and actress Julia Sawalha in the final.
+After six weeks of intensive training, she was voted the winner with an abandoned wolfhound cross Chump, defeating singer Huey Morgan and actress Julia Sawalha in the final.

-In October 2008, Scott presented a four-part series for the Sky Arts channel and ITV, Edward Seago — The Forgotten Painter, and included interviews with Prince Philip, Duke of Edinburgh; who described how he and Seago explored a pristine Antarctic abroad soon after the first official royal tour to Australia.
+In October 2008, Scott presented a four-part series for the Sky Arts channel and ITV, Edward Seago – The Forgotten Painter, and included interviews with Prince Philip, Duke of Edinburgh; who described how he and Seago explored a pristine Antarctic abroad soon after the first official royal tour to Australia.

-In 2018, Scott appeared in 4 episodes of the BBC's The Real Marigold Hotel, shot in Rajasthan, which she had always wanted to visit as her great-great-grandfather (a soldier surgeon) survived the Siege of Lucknow.
+In 2018, Scott appeared in four episodes of the BBC's The Real Marigold Hotel, shot in Rajasthan, which she had always wanted to visit as her great-great-grandfather (a soldier surgeon) survived the Siege of Lucknow.

-In December 2021, Scott was one of the four walkers travelling with a 360-degree camera, in the first series of BBC Four's Winter Walks.
+In December 2020, Scott was one of the four walkers travelling with a 360-degree camera, in the first series of BBC Four's Winter Walks.
 Scott's episode featured a walk through Wharfedale in the Yorkshire Dales.